LWTech's Continuing Education Local Anesthetic/Nitrous Oxide program is designed for:

-This six week course includes five weeks independent online study with four online quizzes.
+This eight week course includes seven weeks independent online study with four online quizzes.
 Course materials and assignments are provided via the Canvas online course management system.
-Week six is a three-day (approx. 24 hour) intensive clinical hands-on practical experience where students learn to administer local anesthetic and nitrous oxide.
+Week eight is a three-day (approx. 24 hour) intensive clinical hands-on practical experience where students learn to administer local anesthetic and nitrous oxide.

 Approximately 10-15 hours of independent study.
 The WREB written anesthesia exam is extremely challenging, and study time should be taken seriously.
 This is a graded two-credit course.
 Evaluation and assessments will be completed through written pre-tests and post-tests, lab feedback/proficiencies and a mock Board practical exam.